aovabo/aovabo/README.md

 **Short Description**
 I am interested in security and privacy engineering.
-I am passionate about data privacy issues in technology, product, and design.
+I am passionate about privacy issues in technology, product, and design.
 I am familiar with privacy frameworks, data protection laws and regulations such as GDPR, and CCPA.

 **CTFs**